Immersions and translation structures I: The space of structures on the pointed disk: Fusing planar surfaces

-We are especially interested in the case when $P$ and $Q$ are planar surfaces (trivial surfaces homeomorphic to disks).
-The following shows that our original Fusion Theorem (Theorem \ref{thm:main fusion}) follows from the Generalized Fusion Theorem. \begin{proposition} \name{prop:fusion disks} If $P$ and $Q$ are trivial surfaces homeomorphic to disks, then so is $P \fuse Q$. \end{proposition} \begin{proof} Suppose to the contrary that $R=P \fuse Q$ is not simply connected.
+We note that $\tM$ is by definition the (set-theoretic) moduli space of trivial structures on the pointed disk $(\Delta,x_0)$.
+As such $\tM$ is a subset of the (set-theoretic) moduli space of trivial structures on all pointed surfaces defined as defined in \S \ref{sect:trivial structures}.
+Therefore, we can deduce our original Fusion Theorem (Theorem \ref{thm:main fusion}) from the Generalized Fusion Theorem using the following. \begin{proposition} If $\sP$ is a collection of trivial surfaces homeomorphic to disks, then so is $\Fuse \sP$. \end{proposition} \begin{proof} Suppose to the contrary that $R=\Fuse \sP$ is not simply connected.
 Let $\tilde R$ be the universal cover of $R$ and let $\pi:\tilde R \to R$ be the covering.
-We will prove that $\tilde R$ also satisfies statements (I) and (II) of the Fusion theorem, contradicting uniqueness.
+We will prove that $\tilde R$ also satisfies statements (I) and (II) of the Fusion theorem, contradicting uniqueness unless $\tilde R=R$.